 Periodic reviews (at least annually) of access rights for all employees and vendors need to be conducted to reduce the risk of a security breach by regularly re-evaluating user roles, access rights, and user credentials.
 An essential part of account management and access control, these reviews limit access to critical data and resources and ensure that the right people have access to the right data.

-Conduct Cloud Vulnerability and Penetration Testing
+2. Conduct Cloud Vulnerability Assessments

-According to Cloud Security Alliance Report, top threats to cloud computing, ranked in order of significance, include threats such as
+According to Cloud Security Alliance Report, top threats to cloud computing, ranked in order of significance, include threats such as:

 - Data Breaches